1.0 Introduction

 You are now asked to type in the IP address of the SACD player.
 Semplice does some basic checks on what you've typed when you press [OK].
 If you've typed a completely invalid IP address (for example, 192.168.137.500), the input box will be cleared and you'll be given another chance to type in something that's valid.
 If you've typed a valid IP address but it's not an address that's actually in use by anything, there'll be a bit of a pause as Semplice tries to contact the given address, but eventually you'll see this response:

 Click OK here and you'll simply be returned to the main Semplice program menu.
-Only if you type in an IP address that is valid and contactable and which belongs to an SACD player that is sitting there, SACD inserted, ready to server across the network, will you see this:
+Only if you type in an IP address that is valid and contactable and which belongs to an SACD player that is sitting there, SACD inserted, ready to serve across the network, will you see this:

 In the background here, you'll see the Semplice program running with a message displayed in yellow: "Invoking the SACD ripper in another terminal session'.
 On the right and in the foreground, you can see that other terminal session has made contact with the SACD player and is busy pulling data across the network from it.